 Lincoln Public Schools will comply with the National School Meals Programs and all other federal grant programs that provide free or reduced meals to students.
 No student will be denied a school meal if their meal account is zero or negative.
 The student will be served from the regular menu and the appropriate meal price (reduced or paid) will be added to the student account.
-If the student's account is zero or negative, the student may not charge a second meal, an extra entree or any a la carte items.
+If the student's account is zero or negative, the student may not charge a second meal, an extra entree, milk or any a la carte items.
 If a student who qualifies for free meals brings a lunch from home, they do not qualify to receive a school milk for free.

 Families will receive notification of charges via a Negative Balance letter or automated phone call once balance owed reaches \$10.00.
 Automated phone calls will continue until the negative balance has been paid.
-In order for families to receive these notices, current address, email address and phone number need to be on-file with the school.
+In order for families to receive these notices, current address, email address and phone number need to be on file with the school.

 Families are encouraged to regularly check their account balance and track their child's spending to prevent accruing unpaid meal charges.
 It is the responsibility of the student's family to provide the funds for the child's meal.
 Negative balances are expected to be paid in full each school year.
 Unpaid meal charges are carried over at the end of the school year.
-The negative balance will remain in the school meal software until it is three years past due.
-After three years the negative meal balance will be moved to the student's account in the student information system (Synergy).
+The current school year the negative meal balance will be moved to the student's account in the student information system (Synergy).